ethicsai/ethical-smart-grid/docs/source/argumentation.rst

 Using the existing argumentation reward functions
 -------------------------------------------------

-You can import these reward functions from the:py:mod:`smartgrid.reward.argumentation` package; accessing this packages *requires* the `AJAR`_ library, which you can install with ``pip install git+https://github.com/ethicsai/ajar.git@v1.0.0``.
+You can import these reward functions from the :py:mod:`smartgrid.rewards.argumentation` package; accessing this packages *requires* the `AJAR`_ library, which you can install with ``pip install git+https://github.com/ethicsai/ajar.git@v1.0.0``.
 Trying to import anything from this package without having `AJAR`_ will raise